QuarkNerd/blog/efiennes/_posts/2019-01-07-introduction-to-contract-testing-part-1.md

 ### **Data Semantics** ###

 If you have rules around your data such as maximum and minimum boundaries, format and size.
-Contract testing will not tests these rules in an effective way unless you are testing the deployed version of the service.
+Contract testing will not test these rules in an effective way unless you are testing the deployed version of the service.

 ### **Unknown (unknown) consumer actions** ###